Q1 Please tell me more about the Forum (Discuss and Discover)!

 You can then enter your message in the window that appears and it will be sent across to that person by the system.

 If you want to share that message with multiple people, you can add their username in the composition window.
-You can also add or remove people in an existing PM thread by clicking on the “Add or remove button”.
+You can also add or remove people (including removing yourself) from an existing PM thread by clicking on the “Add or remove button”.

 The ‘Closed Envelope’ icon in the upper left corner indicates that this is a PM and not a public thread.